isomerpages/moe-lianhuapri/_learning/Science.md

 ![](/images/Learning/Science/aglanceofsomeprog6.jpg)
 <br>
-Students learnt about the recycling of cooking oil at the booth set-up.
+Students learnt about the recycling of cooking oil at the booth set up.
 <br>

 ![](/images/Learning/Science/aglanceofsomeprog7.jpg)